 Master of Arts: Spiritual FormationNorthwest Nazarene University's online Masters in Spiritual Formation explores the history, philosophy, theology and practices of spirituality in the Christian tradition.
 Students grow through personal and professional incorporation of their learning, classroom interactions and a mentoring relationship that spans their degree programs.
 Earn an M.Div. within 50 months or an M.A. in less than two years without any residential requirements.

-Students in NNU's MDIVSF program complete an online orientation, 43 credits in their pastoral ministry core, and 32 hours of emphasis in Spiritual Formation.
-After completing an online orientation, MASF students focus their studies strictly around the same eight Spiritual Formation courses in which MDIVSF students take as their emphasis, as shown in the comparison to the right.
+Students in NNU's MDIVSF program complete an online orientation, 39 credits in their pastoral ministry core, and 36 hours of emphasis in Spiritual Formation.
+After completing an online orientation, MASF students focus their studies strictly around the same nine Spiritual Formation courses in which MDIVSF students take as their emphasis, as shown in the comparison to the right.

 MDIVSF students can complete their degree program one course at a time in as little as 50 months, with most summers free.
 Our MDIVSF program has been validated as meeting the educational requirements for ordination as elders in the Church of the Nazarene*.
 MASF students are able to complete their program in as little as 21 months, with no course work in June or July.